DarkJaslo/LP-haskell/README.md

 # LP-haskell
-Haskell problems for the Programming Languages (LP) subject.
+Haskell problems for the Programming Languages (LP) subject (2024 spring).
+Use at your own risk.